eclipse-theia/theia-website/src/docs/user_ai.md

 To configure MCP servers, open the preferences and add entries to the `MCP Servers Configuration` section.
 Each server requires a unique identifier (e.g., `"brave-search"` or `"filesystem"`) and can be configured in one of two ways:

 1. **Local MCP Server**: Specify a command to execute locally, with optional arguments and environment variables.
-2. **Remote MCP Server**: Provide a server URL, authentication token, and optional authentication header name.
+2. **Remote MCP Server**: Provide a server URL, with optional authentication token and header.

 Both configurations support the `autostart` option (true by default), which automatically starts the respective MCP server whenever you restart your IDE.
 In your current session, however, you'll still need to **manually start it** using the `"MCP: Start MCP Server"` command (see below).